excellalabs/konmaripo/README.md

-## Konmaripo: Konmari your GitHub Org's Repositories
+## Konmaripo: Konmari your GitHub Org and Its Repositories

 **NOTE:** This tool is in early and experimental stages; it is not currently recommended for use.